 While more common with younger generations, drivers of all ages just can’t seem to keep their hands on the wheel and eyes on the road.
 If they hear an incoming text or think of something they want to tell someone, they reach for their phone.
 The results can be deadly.

 Texting is a form of negligent or distracted driving.
 Various forms of driver negligence are the cause of most traffic accidents.
-But visual distraction is not the only form of distracted driving.
-It can also include:
+Distracted driving can also include:

 - Listening to something or someone not related to where one is driving